Reverse-Engineering checklist

 dis

-Surprisingly, even though Python includes a dis module, I’m not aware of any built-in way to actually disassemble Python bytecode.
-So you will need this tiny script:
+Surprisingly, even though Python includes a dis module, I’m not aware of any built-in script to actually disassemble Python bytecode.
+So you need to save this somewhere:

 import dis, sys, marshal